 Many people think they can save money by purchasing panels wholesale.
 This approach requires you to hire an installer willing to back a panel that they didn't sell.

 While the price tag of wholesale solar panels might make this a tempting option to explore, we would caution against this for a few key reasons.
 First, depending on the seller, you might not know the true condition of the panels, or where they came from.
 Maybe you'll get a couple of good ones, but there's just as much chance you could end up with factory rejects, damaged or otherwise compromised units.
 Maybe the wattage of the panels has been impacted in some way, or they're used panels being passed off as new.
 We've seen it all.

 Along with not fully knowing what kind of panels you might get, most qualified solar installation companies won't install just any panel.
 A reputable installer will want to ensure that you get a reliable system, and most will back their system with a workmanship warranty.
 If the installer cannot guarantee the product you purchased will perform or last as designed, they will most likely not be willing to warranty it and will decline your project.

 Finding someone who will install your solar panels for you could result in a lower-quality installation team willing to forgo a warranty or QA regulations just to make a quick buck.
 We recommend avoiding wholesale unless you can verify the source and condition of the panels, and have a reputable installer ready and willing to tackle your project ahead of time.

-If you're wondering how many solar panels you'll need for your home, download our free guide, "Is Solar Right For You?"
-In it, you'll find the various factors that make up a solar purchase decision.
+If you're wondering how many solar panels you'll need for your home, download our free guide, "Are Solar & Batteries Right For You?"
+In it, you'll find the various factors that make up a solar and energy storage purchase decision.
 Or, if you're ready to talk to a member of our team, contact us for a free, no-obligation solar consultation below.